Amman Jordan Travel Guide

 These sites represent different eras of Amman's past.

-While Amman is a city center, it features parks and viewpoints that connect you with nature within or near the city.
+While Amman is an urban center, it features parks and viewpoints that connect you with nature in or around near the city.

 King Hussein Park, Amman National Park, Hussain National Park.

-The Citadel, Jabal Weibdeh, Jabal Amman.
+The Stronghold, Jabal Weibdeh, Jabal Amman.
 Day trip to Dead Sea.

 No city wildlife.
 Reserves like Ajloun or Dana Biosphere for viewing.
 Amman's hills are its chief geological feature.